MohamedAbdellah/ClinicManagementSystem/README.md

 # ClinicManagementSystem
-	This project to save patient data ,to assign appointment to the patient
+	This project to save patient data and to assign appointment to the patient